 Yes, the water bath had enough water, but I wasn’t thinking about temperature changes with three other dishes in the oven.
 Idiot.

 When the timer went off, I took it out of the oven because it was so beautifully golden brown on top and it went 3 minutes past the estimated bake time.
 Yes, I did the jiggle test – you’re not supposed to rely on a toothpick because it will continue to cook for a bit after it’s out of the oven.

-Never, ever make a new or challenging recipe when you’re entertaining; save those for recipe playtime.
-New recipes always flop if someone is there to see it; they come out absolutely delicious and stunning only when you’re alone.
-It’s Murphy’s Law.
+Never, ever, EVER make a new or challenging recipe when you’re entertaining; save those for recipe playtime.
+New recipes always flop if someone is there to see it; especially if I’m making it.
+They come out absolutely delicious and stunning only when you’re alone.
+It’s called Murphy’s Law.